CADViewer/cadviewer-community-version/README.md

-# CADViewer
+# CADViewer JS
 The community version of CADViewer JS, the web-based CAD viewer that integrates with all browsers

-# CADViewer Capabilities
+# CADViewer JS Community Version Capabilities

     User Interface available in several languages.
     Direct Print and Print to a chosen scale.